Frequently Asked Questions

 There is no minimum score requirement for either exam.
 See the full-time MBA class profile to find the average and ranges for the current MBA class.

-We strongly recommend a TOEFL score of 100 or higher on the internet-based test (iBT).
+We strongly recommend a TOEFL score of 5 on the internet-based test (iBT).
 Michigan Ross' TOEFL score reporting code is 1839.
-Ross will accept the PTE or IELTS as an alternative to the TOEFL, and we strongly recommend a PTE score of 70 or higher, or IELTS exam score of 7 or higher.
+Ross will accept the PTE, IELTS, or DET as an alternative to the TOEFL, and we strongly recommend a PTE score of 70 or higher, an IELTS exam score of 7 or higher, or a DET score of 120 or higher.

 International applicants who have completed an undergraduate degree from an accredited institution where the sole language of instruction was English are exempt from the TOEFL/PTE/IELTS requirement.
 You may also submit alternative evidence of your English proficiency - see Application Requirements.